MicrosoftDocs/Viva/Viva/goals/vg-privacy-and-security.md

 #### Can we control where data gets stored?

-No. This capability is not provided currently.
+No. This capability isn't provided currently.
 See [Where your Microsoft 365 customer data is stored](/microsoft-365/enterprise/o365-data-locations) to learn more about how data is stored and in which datacenters.

 #### Does Viva Goals offer local data residency?

-No. Local data residency within a country is not available currently.
+No. Local data residency within a country isn't available currently.

 ### Viva Goals Data Retention